jdtzmn/node-vr-controller/README.md

   -s ['12345']: Change the secret.
   -r [1]: Ratio of rotation of phone to speed of mouse.
   -i [false]: Invert the mouse movement (For computer control).
+  --simulatevr [false]: Simulate a vr game by mirroring the screen
 ```